cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Prioritization**

-- **Objective:** As the Marketing Coordinator, you will often be juggling both expected and unforeseen requests.
+- **Objective:** As the Events Marketing Manager, you will often be juggling both expected and unforeseen requests.
 Some of those tasks can be completed immediately and others require more planning.
 Understanding how to manage and invest time to maximize your output is a critical skill set in this role.

 - **Candidate Prep:** You will be ranking a list of priorities in order of most urgent to least.
 Consider and be prepared to discuss your strategy for prioritization, what actions you might take as part of prioritization, and any relevant considerations.